heroku-buildpacks/heroku-buildpack-crystal/README.md

 # Crystal Heroku Buildpack
-*Note: This fork adds a link flag to a `libc` folder on your project root in order to collect static c libs*
+*Note: This fork also compiles sam.cr*

 You can create an app in Heroku with Crystal's buildpack by running the following command: